Scripture Reference: 1 Samuel 17

 David’s conquering Goliath was a turning point in David’s life.
 The events of 1 Samuel 17 probably occurred after David played his harp to soothe Saul (1 Samuel 16:18-20, 23; 1 Samuel 17:15) but before he was one of Saul’s armour-bearers (1 Samuel 16:21, 22).

-The Philistines, who were the Israelites’ enemies during the reign of King Saul, worshipped many gods.
+The Philistines, the Israelites’ enemies during the reign of King Saul, worshipped many gods.
 They did not respect the Lord God of Israel.

 Until Saul became king of Israel, there was no official Israelite army.
 There were farmers and shepherds who only grouped together to fight when they were attacked.
 King Saul kept a small army of about 3000 men.
 Whenever the situation called for more soldiers, Saul would send a message to each tribe to send men (who were untrained) to help out.